Britain's FTSE underperforms euro zone as commodity shares drop

 LONDON, Feb 10 Britain's top equity index

-drifted lower on Tuesday, hit by a drop in banks and commodity
+drifted lower on Tuesday, hit by a drop in heavyweight banks and

 Fresh signs of economic weakness in China, the world's